bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 69°
-- overcast clouds
+- mist
-- 86% humidity
+- 87% humidity
 - 7 mph wind
 - 0.01 inches of precipitation in the past 24 hours